henrythasler/henrythasler.github.io/_posts/2020-02-02-optimizing-vectortiles.md

 ![](/img/blog/Selection_191.png)

+Please keep in mind, that these merging-operations (especially `ST_Union()`) may be very expensive (computational-wise) for the database-server and may slow down un-cached access.

 ## GZIP

 After reducing the encoded size of the vector tiles, we can further reduce the size by applying a compression algorithm.
 GZIP is [supported by all available browsers](https://caniuse.com/#search=gzip), so no need to worry about compatibility.